 - Music commissions are project-based and should reflect new work by accomplished musicians/composers in all career stages with a track record of professional production and touring.

 - Projects should be timely, imaginative, and risk-taking while rooted in Jewish traditions, history, and spirit.

 - Projects should have potential to generate public discourse

 - Selected artists should demonstrate an interest in community engagement through workshops, lecture-demos, panel discussions, public interventions, and educational programs.

 - Projects should be accessible to audiences of all cultural backgrounds

-- Projects may be in its early stages of development or at the final stages of completion.
-They must be ready to tour no later than fall 2014.
+- Projects may be in its early stages of development or at the final stages of completion and ready to tour in the year following receipt of the commission.

 - Preference is given to U.S.-based artists with citizenship or legal residency status; however, international projects with U.S. fiscal sponsorship may be considered.